cake-build/website/input/docs/writing-builds/tasks/defining-tasks.md

 Order: 10
-Description: How to define tasks
+Excerpt: How to define tasks
 ---

 # Defining tasks in Cake .NET Tool